Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 - You’re transitioning from Excel and want the easiest implementation

 In this case, you should consider Uku: an accounting practice management platform created from the ground up to be international across US and Northern European markets.
-Uku offers transparent per-member pricing from $19/month (Solo), four clear plans (Solo, Team, Elite, Enterprise) with no module calculations, and fast, flexible deployment that lets firms start with just the features they need and scale up over time.
+Uku offers transparent per-member pricing from $19/month (Solo), four clear plans (Solo, Team, Elite, Enterprise) with nothing usage-metered, and fast, flexible deployment that lets firms start with just the features they need and scale up over time.

 I’ve included a detailed pricing comparison with Uku in this review.
 If you’re eager to jump into the Uku pricing breakdown, go ahead and do so with this link.